GreptimeTeam/docs/docs/user-guide/continuous-aggregation/manage-flow.md

   sensor_id INT,
   loc STRING,
   temperature DOUBLE,
-  ts TIMESTAMP
+  ts TIMESTAMP TIME INDEX
 ) WITH ('ttl' = 'instant');
 ```
-setting `'ttl'` to `'instant'` will make the table a temporary table, which means it will automatically discard all inserted data and the table will always be empty, only sending them to flow task for computation.
+Setting `'ttl'` to `'instant'` will make the table a temporary table, which means it will automatically discard all inserted data and the table will always be empty, only sending them to flow task for computation.

 ## Create a sink table